richietownsend/bike-share-use-and-covid-19/README.md

 Having lived in Chicago for over a decade, riding a bike became my main form of transportation to and from work.
 After reading an article from the [New York Times](https://www.nytimes.com/2020/03/14/nyregion/coronavirus-nyc-bike-commute.html
 ), I wondered how ridership changed in different cities throughout the United States, particularly urban environments with multiple forms of mass transit.

-The question became: did ridership increase or decrease during the initial stages of COVID-19 at the beginning of March 2020, and how has that changed more than a year later?
+The question became: Did ridership increase or decrease during the initial stages of COVID-19 at the beginning of March 2020, and how has that changed more than a year later?

-Bike share ridership was researched for the following cities:
+[**Link**](https://docs.google.com/presentation/d/178ULE6q6kWReSwQz3VcRTC91yKuVt5MiZrmko5m3J7E/edit?usp=sharing) to Presentation In Google Slides

+Data Sources and Website Links:
 - **Chicago:** [**Data**](https://divvy-tripdata.s3.amazonaws.com/index.html)<br>
 [![divvy](./assets/divvy.png)](https://www.divvybikes.com/)
 - **New York City:** [**Data**](https://s3.amazonaws.com/tripdata/index.html)<br>